The Greater Kudu (Tragelaphus strepsiceros) is an ungulate (hoofed) mammal in the Bovidae family of cattle and antelopes.

 The Greater Kudu is narrow-bodied with a small head and huge cupped ears.
 It has a chevron stripe between its eyes, and two white cheek spots.
 It has a beard along its throat, usually only on males.
 Females may have a white fringe on her throat.
-It is blue-grey, darkening in colour with age.
+It is sandy-brown to grey, darkening in colour with age.
 It has 6-10 vertical white stripes on its body.
 It has a short bushy tail, black-tipped with white underneath.
 On its legs are black garters (a stripe or line).
-Only males have horns – the horns have two spirals.
+Only the male has horns – the horns have two spirals.

 It grows to 190-250 centimetres (75-98 inches) long and 100-150 centimetres (39-59 inches) tall.
 The male’s horns are 100-140 centimetres (39-55 inches) long.